 According to the consumer watchdog the Electronic Privacy Information Center (EPIC), consumer privacy in the modern world is not an outdated value, but a key democratic principle.
 This is especially difficult because electronics, technology and the Internet has resulted in a world where users are constantly encouraged to share personal information.
-However, there are serious privacy concerns over how cutting-edge devices can continually capture anything that is said by the user.
-Below introduces both sides of the issue and explores if a balance between technology and privacy is possible.
+However, there are serious consumer privacy issues over how cutting-edge devices can continually capture anything that is said by the user.
+Below introduces both sides of the issue and explores if a between voice recognition technology and privacy is possible.

 SmartTV Privacy Concerns

 Samsung has responded to these consumer privacy concerns by emphasizing that the technology is optional and can be easily turned off.
 In addition to this, the SmartTV comes with standard industry safeguards, such as data encryption.
 However, Samsung has been notably silent about who exactly the third-party providers are and why they would need to monitor household conversations.
 Clearly, consumers need to be educate themselves on how technology can capture their private information and be careful of their conversations in front of their new SmartTV.
 EPIC has filed a complaint with the Federal Trade Commission because of numerous consumer objections over how Samsung regularly records private conversations.

 Siri is a Serious Privacy Problem

 Many Apple iPhone users like to joke about how Siri, the virtual assistant, sometimes says funny quips or makes painful observations about the user.
 For example, when asked why a calendar is empty, Siri may logically respond that the user has no friends.
 However, the disembodied robotic voice is actually a passive-listening technology that is always on.
 While users are able to turn off Siri, and other smart phone virtual assistants, they must first agree to the detailed terms and conditions before taking advantage of the valuable service.